Categories

 I'll have to check it out.
 I haven't listened to First Blood in years.
 And I confess Rambo II andIII are complete blind spots for me.

 Have a care, Thunderer.
-Delerue did nothing more than diminish my raging homicidal mood to one of most willing bellicosity.
+Delerue did nothing more than diminish my raging homicidal mood to one of most willing bellicosity.'no passion nor excitement here, despite all the notes and musicians' ~ Falkirkbairn -

 J. Flaherty wrote